 The Legend of Zelda: Breath of the Wild switches things up from how the series usually handles horses.
 Instead of being gifted a horse as part of the main quest, you must seek out and tame your own horse.
-Taming horses in Zelda: BOTW takes a little finesse, and to get the best horse possible you’ll need to pay close attention.
+Wondering how to tame horses in Zelda: BOTW?
+It takes a little finesse, and to get the best horse possible you’ll need to pay close attention.
 Below we’ll tell you where to find wild horses and the best way to tame them.

 Horses can be found all over Hyrule in Zelda: Breath of the Wild, but one place you’re sure to find them is near stables.
 The first stable you’ll likely encounter is the Dueling Peaks Stable on the way to Kakariko Village.
 In Ash Swamp and Blatchery Plain near the stable, you’ll find your first herds of wild horses.

 Zelda: Breath of the Wild | How to tame horses

 How hard it is to tame a horse in Breath of the Wild depends on which horse you’re trying to tame.
 Some horses have a gentle temperament, meaning they’ll almost immediately calm down when you attempt to tame them.
 Some horses have a more wild personality which means it’ll take some stamina to hold on long enough to be able to ride them.